ReallyJustAnotherBear/SpringdaleLinuxMisc/README.md

 ```

-What did boot and install?
+What did boot and install and made it easy for me to discover and explore?
 CLEAR LINUX.
 ClearLinux obv pros!

 The rest of EFI appears to be a mess on many distros regarding my testing on this particular subject.